moroshko/react-autosuggest/README.md

 If `renderSectionTitle` returns `null` or `undefined`, section title is not rendered.

-<a name="getSectionSuggestionsProp"></a>
+<a name="get-section-suggestions-prop"></a>
 #### getSectionSuggestions (required when `multiSection={true}`)

-When rendering [multiple sections](#multiSectionProp), you need to tell Autosuggest where to find the suggestions for a given section.
+When rendering [multiple sections](#multi-section-prop), you need to tell Autosuggest where to find the suggestions for a given section.

-This function gets the section to render (an item in the [suggestions](#suggestionsProp) array), and it should return an array of suggestions to render in the given section.
+This function gets the section to render (an item in the [suggestions](#suggestions-prop) array), and it should return an array of suggestions to render in the given section.
 For example:

 ```js
 function getSectionSuggestions(section) {